New Student Parking and Transportation Information

 - Where can I get answers to parking and transportation related questions?

-The central office for Parking & Transportation Services is located in Parking Structure #6, at the corner of Press and Virginia Avenues.
+The central office for Parking & Transportation Services is located in the Press Avenue Garage (PS #6), at the corner of Press and Virginia Avenues.
 Our mailing address and phone number may be found on our contact page.

 How and when does my son or daughter apply for their permit?